Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/activeactive_shared_file_systems.md

 ### Troubleshoot the UID and GID

 NFS uses UIDs and GIDs for all file permissions.
-Therefore during installation of a multihost multi-node architecture, the Transfer CFT user must have read and write access to any folder and files created on the other host or hosts.
+Therefore during installation of a multihost multi- node architecture, the Transfer CFT user must have read and write access to any folder and files created on the other host or hosts.
 Additionally, all hosts in the implementation should use the same UID number.

-For more information, please refer to the [NFS](http://nfs.sourceforge.net/nfs-howto/ar01s07.html#pemission_issues) documentation.
+For more information, please refer to the [NFS](http://nfs.sourceforge.net/nfs- howto/ar01s07.html#pemission_issues) documentation.

 ## Using AWS EFS

-The recommendations in this section apply to a Transfer CFT multi-node, multi-host architecture based on an Amazon Web Services (AWS) Elastic File System (EFS) shared file system.
+The recommendations in this section apply to a Transfer CFT multi- node, multi- host architecture based on an Amazon Web Services (AWS) Elastic File System (EFS) shared file system.

 When using AWS EFS, you cannot set the server options; only the client is configurable.